getsolus/help-center-docs/docs/user/editions/plasma/tips-and-tricks.md

 ---
-title: Plasma
+title: Tips and Tricks
-summary: A quick introduction to the Plasma Edition of Solus
+summary: Helpful tips and tricks for using Plasma on Solus
 ---

 # Tips and Tricks